7 Best Budget Telephoto Lens For Sony E Mount: (2023 Guide & Reviews)

 Like, I couldn’t tell right off the bat.

-Maybe if I pixel peeps and like really pixel peep, I could see some, but at first glance, I couldn’t tell at all, even with video.
+Maybe if I pixel peep and like pixel peep, I could see some, but at first glance, I couldn’t tell at all, even with video.

 So overall, I like this lens; I’m surprised at how good the image quality is for photos and videos.